Planting and Long Term Care

 Harvest: Harvesting Haskaps is easy and rewarding.
 Wait until the fruit is slightly soft, tastes bright, and easily falls from the branch.
 If you have a Refractometer, you’ll watch for a Brix of 15-20 and harvest based on your taste.
 The longer on the branch, the sweeter they will become.

 Shelf Life: Haskaps have a short shelf life, within a week from harvest they should be eaten or processed into something else.
 Cooling them off directly after harvest will help the berries hold their form/flavor.
-For longer storage and use, freezing them after the cooling period enables you to process them later.
+For longer storage and use, freezing them after the cooling period is a great option for long term storage and use.